 After going through the Design & Build process, the intervention’s efficacy should be tested.
 By implementing a waitlist research design during recruitment, baseline mental wellness is provided to all participants.
 However, only half of the group receives the course of interventions initially while the other half is placed on a waitlist.
 New small groups start as the original groups complete a set of interventions.
 After the course is completed, each subsequent cohort of groups measure their sense of mental wellness and compared their scores to their original baseline scores.
 If tweaks are needed, this design helps to identify them.

 MHWs can recruit individuals from the initial groups to serve as facilitators and help start new groups.
-This approach can multiply the number of groups, effectively start to scale a trauma recovery program rapidly.
-In time, if the MHWs nurture the diffusion of this innovative approach, a community-based mental health / trauma recovery healing community emerges.
+This approach can multiply the number of groups, and effectively start to scale a trauma recovery program rapidly.
+In time, if the MHWs nurture the diffusion of this innovative approach, a community-based mental health/trauma recovery healing community emerges.

 In order to scale a response, L2T believes that the best results for trauma recovery is achieved through a small group of 5 to 8 persons sitting in a circle.
 Because mobile devices are now so ubiquitous globally, L2T designed an app linked to the interventions built with its Design & Build tools.
-L2T’s tools allow MHWs to create an audio file in a refugee population’s own language so this is primary format for delivering interventions.
-Then anyone, MHW or refugee can press “play” and start the audio file.
+Then either an MHW or refugee can press “play” and start the audio file.
 In this way, all participants can participate in the intervention.
 The app also has a simple evaluation tool so that participants can enter their sense of well-being periodically.
-(See images below)

 Please Register to view the Deploy Dashboard (etc).
 Once registered you will be able to go directly to the Dashboard via the Menu at the top of the page.